herculeshamanaka/fullcycle-challenge02-nginx-node-mysql/README.md

 The NodeJs [Dockerfile](https://docs.docker.com/engine/reference/builder/) contains the following instructions:
 - Copy the current directory to the container
 - Wait the MySQL container to be up and running
-- Install the NodeJs app dependecies
+- Install the NodeJs app dependencies

 ## ⚙️ Setting up [Nginx](https://www.nginx.com/)
 In the [Dockerfile](https://docs.docker.com/engine/reference/builder/) for Nginx the default.conf file is removed and then replaced by a new config file.
 This config file has specific instructions to call the NodeJS app on port 3000.
 Pay attention to this line: